 Mount Dora Christian Academy strives to be a leader in the pursuit of academic excellence.

 We know how important a college education is in today’s world — and how competitive admission can be to top universities.
 That’s why we take academic excellence so seriously.
-We constantly strive to improve our curriculum, the teaching/learning process and to better understand the needs of today’s students.
+We constantly strive to improve our curriculum, the teaching/learning process, and to better understand the needs of today’s students.
 All MDCA teachers hold college degrees (with more than half holding a master’s degree or higher) and are certified in their subject area.
 They are Christ-like role models who love and encourage their students to succeed.

 Academic success isn’t left to chance but is based on solid research.
 This includes research by the Southern Association of Colleges and Schools, student surveys, parent surveys, and the NSSE Survey of Instructional and Organizational Effectiveness.
 Armed with this knowledge, MDCA teachers implement and align curriculum through teaching strategies, learning activities, instructional support, resources, and assessments shared by our common vision.

 The MDCA Preschool offers classes for students two to four years of age.
-Preschool students have daily Bible and Chapel, recess, music and art.
+Preschool students have daily Bible and Chapel, recess, music, and art.
 Our certified teachers use Learn Every Day (PK2 & PK3) and Splash into PreK (PK4) to prepare our youngest minds for the future.
 Standardized tests are given to Pk4 students to track academic progress throughout their time in preschool.

 Elementary School Academics

-The Elementary School focuses on strengthening students academic readiness with daily computer lab access, iPads in the classrooms, a rigorous curriculum, and standardized testing.
-Curriculum guides are used from academic publishers such as Saxon, Sadlier, and National Geographic.
+The Elementary School focuses on strengthening student's academic readiness with daily computer lab access, iPads in the classrooms, a rigorous curriculum, and standardized testing.
+Curriculum guides are used by academic publishers such as Saxon, Sadlier, and National Geographic.
 Elementary teachers facilitate the Measures of Academic Progress (MAP) assessment three times a year to ensure each student is getting the appropriate academic structure needed to grow and succeed in their courses.

 Secondary School Academics

 For our students’ convenience, dual enrollment classes are offered and taught on our campus.
 Advanced Placement (AP) courses and Honors courses in all subjects are also offered to our students beginning in 9th grade.
 The secondary school requires all 6-12th grades students to have an iPad with them each day to access MDCA’s academic portal for grades and assignments.
-With nearly 100% of our students attend the college of their choice, our alumni have attended University of Florida, University of Alabama and many other prestigious universities.
+With nearly 100% of our students attend the college of their choice, our alumni have attended the University of Florida, University of Alabama, and many other prestigious universities.